The Ground that Sinks

 Maverick Movie Awards

 Special Achievement: Living Proof Pictures - for the funeral dance sequence

 Best Director: Brandon C. Lay

 Best Writing: Brandon C. Lay

 Best Supporting Actress: Nicole Anderson

 Local Pennsylvania Premiere

-Knowing all the hard work and emotional turmoil brought about piece of work we were all proud of was the real triumph of the production.
+The real triumph for the team was accomplishing the completion of a film after all the hard work and emotional turmoil.
 Still to have such a strong reception to our labor of love was a truly fulfilling experience for all those involved.
-Having the film screen at Marietta International Film Festival and getting nominated by two more Independent Film Awards Bodies was incredibly validating to many of the people on the project and for Living Proof Pictures as a whole as the entirity of it's cast and crew on it's productions all work on these projects in their spare time around day jobs and families all without being paid.
+Having the film screen at Marietta International Film Festival and getting nominated by two more Independent Film Awards Bodies was incredibly validating to many of the people on the project and for Living Proof Pictures as a whole.
 Everyone involved created the film for the love of story, characters and journey the process provided.
 It wasn't until November 10th 2017 that the film finally came back home when it was accepted at the Reading Film Festival.